Taro-Hayashi/KillerWhale/README_EN.md

 ## Preparations
 ### Confirmation of parts made by 3D printer
-Make sure the following components are included in one of the bag (If purchased before 5/24/2025, only the ball case is included).
+Make sure the following components are included in one of the bag.
 ![](img/1_start/IMG_3411.jpg)]
 ### Detach the switch plates
 Switch plates are initially attached, and must be separated.